 Brazil coffee first and foremost shines as espresso.
 If you have an aeropress or espresso machine, Brazil should be one of the coffees you keep around, and since this is a honey-process Brazil, the crema it produces as espresso is unmached!

 This Brazil comes from a single estate (Fazenda Serrado) in the Minas Gerais region.
 It has a softer, less harsh presence in coffee blends, offering some notes of toffee, caramel, and milk chocolate, along with a full body, and not as much earthy character as the cheaper Brazils (although it still does have some earthiness to it).
-I like it roasted right around Full City+ (maybe 10 seconds into 2nd cracks) for coffee, or about 20 seconds into 2nd cracks for espresso.
+I like it roasted much lighter than other Brazils - not even to the second cracks (maybe 40 seconds shy of the 2nd cracks) for coffee.